William of Sens: Sens Cathedral and Canterbury Cathedral

 William was working on the church in 1177 when he slipped and fell from the scaffolding, and was badly injured.
 The chronicler Gervase recorded that the accident was "The vengeance of God or the spite of the Devil."
 He tried for a time to direct the reconstruction from his sickbed.
-He completed the eastern portion of construction in but finally decided to return to France, where he died in 1180.
+He completed the eastern portion of construction but finally decided to return to France, where he died in 1180.
 The work on Canterbury Cathedral was completed by another architect, known only as William the Englishman, who followed his plans.
 The second William completed the eastern portion of the church, including the vaults of the choir, the eastern transept, the Trinity Chapel, and chapel of Thomas Becket.
 It was finished in 1184, not long after William of Sens's death.
 The former's plans were changed by the latter to include a triforium-gallery based on the example of Laon Cathedral's.

 William designed a small domed chapel at the far eastern end of the Cathedral as a shrine, the Corona, (1184) dedicated to the cathedral's archbishop Thomas Becket, who had been murdered in the cathedral in 1170.
 Its unusual form resembles the rotundas placed in the eastern end of churches in William's native province of Burgundy.